cometscome/DMFT_withJulia/README.md

 This code calculates the DMFT in the Bethe lattice.

 Note: This code is a test code.
-I do not guarantee a correctness of this code.
+I do not guarantee any results with this code.
 Just play it!